a-karic/hokify-backend-challenge/README.md

 * Since the tests are ready, it is time to implement function `updateObject`.
 Lets see if the AI can help me to implement this.
 AI generated some code, lets see what I have to fix.
 Generated code is really messy, I will have to split it into multiple funtions since it is really readable.
 Also some tests are failing, so I will first try to fix these failing tests.
 I managed to fix the code, so the tests are passing now.
 However, the code is really bad and complicated so I will have to refactor it later.
 * The function is implemented so I am going to add tests with the specs required by Hokify.
 Some of tests are failing but it is fine, I am going to fix `updateObject` function
 * Some tests for edge cases provided by Hokify are stil failing.
 During the debugging I found out some matchers were wrong and some exepcted data was also wrong, so I also fixed these tests.
 The function `updateObject` is now completed.
+* Now that all tests are passing, its time to refactor the function `updateObject`.
+Original code is really messy and hard to follow.
+Also documentation is missing.
+After some time spending refactoring the function, the code is much better now and all tests are still passing.